wp-plugins/php-mobile-redirect/readme.txt

 The settings are located in your WordPress Dashboard under Settings > PHP Redirect

-= What format should the URL be in teh PHP Redirect settings? =
+= What format should the URL be in the PHP Redirect settings? =

-Your URL should be entered as follows, www.mymobilesite.com and should not indlude http://.
+Your URL should be entered as follows, <a href="http://www.code96wd.com">www.code96wd.com</a> and should not include http://.

 = What is the cookie name? =